 With our remote students (Jacob and Adam) we would organize online meetings whenever it was needed.
 Radu, however, worked from our office and he was able to participate in our daily scrums and discuss more with his mentors.

 So, our approach was to let the students finish as many tasks as they could during the internship at their own pace.
 And in September, after the internship ended for the students, we took over the project to polish and finish what was needed to get the apps ready for publishing.

 The app reached the App Stores just in time for World Sepsis Day on September 14.
 Read more about the app we created.

 We spoke with all our interns about their experience here at Cobalt Sign.

 Jacob & Adam (iOS developers) were looking for summer internship opportunities for high school students.
 They found our internship announcement online and decided to apply as they could also work remotely.
 They wanted to gather experience in creating apps and wanted to help the NGO.

 Radu (Android developer) is from Timișoara and he knew the Politehnica University of Timișoara was organizing internships in collaboration with Liga AC.
 He saw our announcement on their website and that we were going to teach Android app development as well.
 He has experience in Java and wanted to learn more about app development so he decided to apply.

-Our interns said that they liked the challenge of the internship: to develop an app for an NGO.
-They think it’s a good idea to organize the internships around pro bono app development because it gives a preview of how it is to work for a client and they could also do some volunteering work at the same time.
+Our interns said they liked the challenge of the app development internship: to develop an app for an NGO.
+They think it’s a good idea to organize the internships around pro bono work because it gives a preview of how it is to work for a client and they could also do some volunteering work at the same time.

 Their expectations were to see how work is done in an actual work environment, to learn app development along with experienced app developers and to improve their coding skills.
 They liked the fact that we used Basecamp, that we scheduled regular meetings and that they had a roadmap of tasks just like in an actual work environment.
 Some of them would have preferred to use Slack instead of Basecamp Campfire but we opted to have all the information in one place.